Russian Dolls poster

 The inciting incident occurs at 15 minutes when Xavier receives a job offer to go to London to write, coinciding with relationship complications.
 The offer forces him to confront his stagnant life and represents both opportunity and further avoidance of real intimacy..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 32 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Xavier actively chooses to go to London, commits to the move.
+This indicates the protagonist's commitment to Xavier actively chooses to go to London, commits to the move.
 He leaves Paris behind, ostensibly for his writing career but really continuing his pattern of geographic solutions to emotional problems., moving from reaction to action.

 At 64 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Wendy's marriage crisis deepens—William's affair is confirmed.
+Of particular interest, this crucial beat Wendy's marriage crisis deepens—William's affair is confirmed.
 Xavier realizes his pattern of superficial connections has left him unable to help those he truly cares about.
 The fun and games of casual relationships reveal their emptiness.
 False defeat., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 96 minutes (74% through) represents the emotional nadir.
 Here, Wendy gives birth and Xavier witnesses the profound intimacy of real commitment (possibly attending the birth).
 He recognizes he's been running from depth his entire adult life.
-The "whiff of death" is the death of his illusion that freedom equals happiness., demonstrates the protagonist at their lowest point.
+The "whiff of death" is the death of his illusion that freedom equals happiness., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 103 minutes initiates the final act resolution at 80% of the runtime.
 Xavier has a revelation: he realizes who he truly loves (likely Martine, or understands what real love requires).
 He synthesizes his Barcelona idealism with adult reality.
 He sees that commitment isn't confinement but connection., demonstrating the transformation achieved throughout the journey.